mengyaozhu/scidraft/README.md

-# SciDraft - A Modern Hugo Theme for Sharing Thoughts and Academic Writing
+# Hugo Theme SciDraft

-**A modern Hugo theme for scientific writing and research.**
+## A modern Hugo theme for scientific writing and research.

 SciDraft is a Hugo theme designed for academic publications, research notes, technical explanations, and the sharing of evolving scientific thoughts.